grease-xmr/grease/docs/src/20_circuits.typ

 3. processing the protest by verifying the unadapted signatures of the future transaction:
   + if verified the KES will rule in favor of the defendant and proceed with the unlock process,
   + if not verified the KES will rule in favor of the plaintiff and proceed with the unlock process.
-4. recognizing that the dispute response window has expired, finding that the plaintiff is wronged and proceeding with the unlock process.
+4. recognizing that the dispute‑response window has expired, ruling in favor of the plaintiff and proceeding with the unlock process.

-The KES may start the unlock process for the wronged peer against the violating peer:
+The KES will start the unlock process for the wronged peer against the violating peer:
-+ the KES will close the dispute and update the public state with the violating peer’s saved root‑secret share, encrypted to the wronged peer.
++ the KES will close the dispute and update the public state with the violating peer’s saved root‑secret share $sigma_2$, encrypted to the wronged peer.

 The wronged peer will monitor the KES public state for the dispute closure.
 If the wronged peer detects the unlock process, the wronged peer will:
 + reconstruct the violating peer's root secret,